kekema/apex-condition-builder/README.md

     }
 ];
 ```
 For a description on the configuration options, see the [jQuery QueryBuilder documentation](https://querybuilder.js.org/index.html).
+The config can be set client-side like in above example, however it can also be done server-side using the Initialization PL/SQL Block.
+See the inline help for an example.

 In few places, an APEX extension is supported.
 For integer/double/date filter types, you can specify a formatMask.
 For filters with input 'select', instead of specifying values, you can reference an APEX item - which can be here an APEX item of type 'Select' or 'Popup LOV'.
 An approach can be to have these items in a hidden subregion: